space-wizards/docs/src/en/proposals/krunklehorn-informant.md

 - Optional: Remain covert.
 Escape alive and unrestrained.
 Keep your extra packages sealed and on you.

 ### Locate
-- Begin with one clue for each recipient
+- Begin with one clue for each recipient.
-- After each delivery, gain clues for remaining recipients
+- After each delivery, gain clues for remaining recipients.
-- Use deduction and vigilance to succeed
+- Use deduction and vigilance to succeed.

 ### Deliver
-- Packages must make their way into their recipients inventory, that's all
+- Packages must make their way into their recipients inventory, that's all.
-- Primary packages are sealed to their recipient's DNA
+- Primary packages are sealed to their recipient's DNA.
-- Extra packages are sealed to any recipient DNA, even recipients of other Informants
+- Extra packages are sealed to any recipient DNA, even recipients of other Informants.
-- All packages can be opened by a cryptographic sequencer
+- All packages can be opened by a cryptographic sequencer.
-- All packages contain a single piece of minor syndicate loot
+- All packages contain a single piece of minor syndicate loot.

 ### Escape
-- Packages do not identify their recipients, but are obvious and will make you Valid™
+- Packages do not identify their recipients, but are obvious and will make you Valid™.
-- Your packages and gear are valuable, reveal yourself at your own risk
+- Your packages and gear are valuable, reveal yourself at your own risk.
-- Extra packages do not have recipients, you must escape with these
+- Extra packages do not have recipients, you must escape with these.

 ### Starting Gear
 - Standard job equipment
 - 4 packages
-  - 1-3 suspicious packages, each destined for a unique, current-round recipient
+  - 1-3 suspicious packages, each destined for a unique, current-round recipient.
-  - 1-3 extra suspicious packages, open these if you wish, or keep them hidden
+  - 1-3 extra suspicious packages, open these if you wish, or keep them hidden.
 - Courier's Gloves
-  - Chameleon technology
+  - Chameleon technology.
-  - Wearer may discretely insert into worn containers, pockets or equipment slots
+  - Wearer may discretely insert into equipment slots, pockets, hands and even worn containers!
-  - Full containers drop the item on the ground, oops!
+  - Full containers drop the item beneath the recipient, oops!
-  - Not useful for thieving
+  - Not useful for thieving.

 ## FAQ